 - Net worth.
-Your net worth is the total value of all of your The value of things the company owns and amounts it is owed More (your savings and investments plus your house, car, and other The value of things the company owns and amounts it is owed More) minus the total amount of your debt (including credit cards, personal loans, car loans, mortgages, and so on).
+Your net worth is the total value of all of your assets (your savings and investments plus your house, car, and other assets) minus the total amount of your debt (including credit cards, personal loans, car loans, mortgages, and so on).
 If this difference is between $100,000 and $999,999, your net worth is in the six figures.

 - Wages.
 Your total cash compensation (salary, wages, tips, commissions, bonus, retirement plan contributions, etc.) is in the six figures if it is between 100,000 and 999,999.

 - Income.
-Your income includes your wages, any non-cash compensation (such as stock and options), income from side hustles, and unearned income (such as from a rental property or returns on invested The value of things the company owns and amounts it is owed More).
+Your income includes your wages, any non-cash compensation (such as stock and options), income from side hustles, and unearned income (such as from a rental property or returns on invested assets).
 It is in the six figures if it is between $100,000 and $999,999.

 All of my examples use dollars for currency, as that is the currency in my part of the world.
 What’s really interesting is that the value of “six figures” varies from country to country.
 For example, the Canadian dollar is currently worth about USD0.80.
 Therefore, a six-figure income or net worth measured in Canadian dollars corresponds to roughly USD80,000 to USD800,000.